ComposableAnalytics/Docs/docs/Tutorial/DataPortals-Survey.md

 ## Next Steps

 Just like that, we've gone from scratch to a fully operational data modeling and acquisition application with just a few sheets written in Excel.
 With a bit more effort, you can create much more powerful forms and data models, like the one below, with complex hierarchies, field grouping, dynamic layouts, nested tabbing, complex validation, and more.
-And, if you don't like the way it looks, you can change the design yourself.
-Simply, add an optional sheet called `CSS` and enter custom CSS rules to style the pages with any colors, margins or other custom style behavior.

 DataPortals can be also referenced in other Composable product areas.
 Create [QueryViews](../QueryViews/01.Overview.md) to query the data or Create [DataFlows](../DataFlows/01.Overview.md) that define full analytical workflows utilizing the data.